karoteeni110/Cleanskin/src/misc.md

 Distributions: cs_XX_composition_Xtpc.txt

-Took 12~13 hours for 100 topics from 140k docs
+Time usage for the model: 12~13 hours for 100 topics from 140k articles

 ## ML catelogs